Quantum critical regime in a quadratically-driven nonlinear photonic lattice

 The behavior of the entropy in the critical region brings insight into the role of classical fluctuations induced by the losses.
 For the largest lattices studied, $S$ is not monotonous with $G$, displaying instead a maximum, whose value scales as a power law of the number of sites $N$ of the lattice ($\max(S) \sim N^{\kappa}$ with a fitted value $\kappa = 0.29$: see inset fo Fig \ref{fig:Medium2D}-(a)).
-The emergence of a critical behavior belonging to the universality class of the quantum Ising model, together with the sub-linear scaling of the entropy with the number of sites are a signature of the competing roles of quantum correlations and classical fluctuations in the many-body system, thus supporting the QCR picture \cite{Sachdev2011}.
+The sub-linear scaling of the entropy with the number of sites is a signature of correlations (classical and/or quantum) and, together with the emergence of a critical behavior belonging to the universality class of the quantum transverse Ising model, reveals the competing roles of quantum and classical fluctuations in the many-body system, thus supporting the QCR picture \cite{Sachdev2011}

 To better characterize the effect of classical fluctuations, we study the same two-dimensional lattice in a regime of larger dissipation ($U/\gamma = 20$ and $J/\gamma = 10$).
 The results are shown in Fig. \ref{fig:Large2D}.
 Panel (a) displays the entropy, whose peak value still increases as a power law of $N$, but with a larger fitted exponent $\kappa = 0.44$.
 The scaling analysis of the parity with the critical exponents of the 3-D Ising model, displayed in Fig. \ref{fig:Large2D}(b), shows that for lattice sizes up to $6 \times 6$, the rescaled data for $\Pi L^{\beta/\nu}$ have a common crossing point at the same value of $G_c/\gamma \simeq 1.2$ found for smaller dissipation.
 However, the curves for $\Pi L^{\beta/\nu}$ as a function of $(G - G_c)/\gamma \, L^{1/\nu}$ display a sizeable departure from universality, particularly visible for $G>G_c$.
 We notice that, for this set of parameters, the convergence of the corner-space computed parity is extremely hard to assess in the $8 \times 8$ lattice, contrarily to the corresponding entropy data.